abhinaidu/AWS-Scripts/README.md

 #AWS Scripts

-## Scripts for interfacing with AWS using awscli or python
+## Scripts for interfacing with AWS

 ### Contributing

-1. Get the latest code, create a new branch a submit a PR </br>
+1. Get the latest code, create a new branch from develop and submit a PR </br>
 2. Nothing should be hardcoded, parameters should be exposed as a variable/input. </br>
 3. Use tab space as 4/5 spaces </br>
 4. Use meaningful variable names and provide proper comments. </br>